Altius/DHS_Annotations/README.md

 ## Steps
 1. Download RepeatMasker and DHS Masterlist Files
-2. Map to DHS Masterlist and echo the overlap and mapped-element size
+2. Map RepeatMasker to DHS Masterlist and echo the overlap and mapped-element size
 3. Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie
 4. Rename Class Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)
 5. Annotate DHS's based on Family Repeats